 Next we added lots and lots of garlic cloves (about 100).
 Don’t worry they mellow out nicely after cooking.
 Then we opened a bottle of good red wine and added some of it along with organic chicken stock, and imported San Marzano tomatoes.
 Lastly we added a generous portion of sliced Vidalia onions, and some fresh herbs right from Uncle Larry’s garden.
 Freshly snipped rosemary sprigs, basil and oregano were added and the briskets cooked in covered roasting pans for about 3 hours.
 We finished the remaining wine to help pass the time.

-We added some of the rich sauce to the sliced brisket to ensure it kept moist and tender and it was rolled into lumpia wrappers and pan fried until crispy.
-We add some Liao’s Chili Chutney to our dipping sauce give it some heat.
+We added some of the rich sauce to the sliced brisket to ensure it kept moist and tender and it was rolled into lumpia wrappers and pan-fried until crispy.
 Bon appetit!

 Rumor has it that Nabisco food scientists are jumping onto the brisket bandwagon and feverishly working on formulating a brand extension for their oh-so-popular classic, Chicken in a Biskit.